Types of artificial neural networks: Deep stacking network

 A deep stacking network (DSN) (deep convex network) is based on a hierarchy of blocks of simplified neural network modules.
-It was introduced in 2011 by Deng and Dong.
+It was introduced in 2011 by Deng and Yu.
 It formulates the learning as a convex optimization problem with a closed-form solution, emphasizing the mechanism's similarity to stacked generalization.
 Each DSN block is a simple module that is easy to train by itself in a supervised fashion without backpropagation for the entire blocks.

 Each block consists of a simplified multi-layer perceptron (MLP) with a single hidden layer.
 The hidden layer h has logistic sigmoidal units, and the output layer has linear units.
 Connections between these layers are represented by weight matrix U; input-to-hidden-layer connections have weight matrix W. Target vectors t form the columns of matrix T, and the input data vectors x form the columns of matrix X. The matrix of hidden units is $\boldsymbol{H} = \sigma(\boldsymbol{W}^T\boldsymbol{X})$.
 Modules are trained in order, so lower-layer weights W are known at each stage.
 The function performs the element-wise logistic sigmoid operation.
 Each block estimates the same final label class y, and its estimate is concatenated with original input X to form the expanded input for the next block.
 Thus, the input to the first block contains the original data only, while downstream blocks' input adds the output of preceding blocks.
 Then learning the upper-layer weight matrix U given other weights in the network can be formulated as a convex optimization problem:

 which has a closed-form solution.

 Unlike other deep architectures, such as DBNs, the goal is not to discover the transformed feature representation.
 The structure of the hierarchy of this kind of architecture makes parallel learning straightforward, as a batch-mode optimization problem.
 In purely discriminative tasks, DSNs outperform conventional DBNs.